DashboardCode/Routines/README.md

 # Routines
 *Fixing abstractions*

-Functional framework to compose functions parametrized by object navigation expression (such functions as "clone", "compare", "serialize" etc.) and provide some popular but missed in standard framework abstractions.
+Functional framework to compose functions parametrized by object navigation expression (such functions as "clone", "compare", "serialize" etc.).
+Provides additional abstractions for function's composition.

 It is based on DSL Include idea: